MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 ### Auto-select engine instances

-If you want to individually configure the remaining components, disable the **AUTO-SELECT ENGINE INSTANCES** toggle.
-When enabled, the calculator will select the most optimal SKU based on the ingestion inputs.
+If you want to individually configure the remaining components, turn off **AUTO-SELECT ENGINE INSTANCES**.
+When turned on, the calculator selects the most optimal SKU based on the ingestion inputs.

 :::image type="content" source="media/pricing/auto-select-engine-instances.png" alt-text="Image of auto select engine instances toggle.":::